openharmony/docs/en/contribute/OpenHarmony-security-design-guide.md

 5-4 Use appropriate security protocols, and disable insecure protocols by default

+**Example**:

-**Example**: The following are examples of security protocols: SSHv2, TLS 1.2, TLS 1.3, IPsec, SFTP, SNMPv3, and their latest versions.
+The following are examples of security protocols:

+SSHv2, TLS 1.2, TLS 1.3, IPsec, SFTP, SNMPv3, and their latest versions

 It is recommended that AES in OFB or CTR mode or ChaCha20 be used to replace RC4.

-The following are examples of insecure protocols: TFTP, FTP, Telnet, SSL 2.0, SSL 3.0, TLS 1.0, TLS 1.1, SNMPv1/v2, and SSHv1.x.
+The following are examples of insecure protocols:

+TFTP, FTP, Telnet, SSL 2.0, SSL 3.0, TLS 1.0, TLS 1.1, SNMPv1/v2, and SSHv1.x

 5-5 Do not assign a role to a new account or assign a role with the least privilege (for example, read only) by default in line with the principle of least privilege